Fossilstudio/holdem-cal/README.md

-This is a Holdem Calculator
+This is a Holdem Calculator.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can drag and drop cards from the Decks, then you will see the win and tie rate automatically.

+Thanks to emlieindik for the API for the computational part.
+Here is his link. https://github.com/emileindik/poker-odds-machine